A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 3. What do they need help with?

 Now that you know who your ideal client is and what their pain points are, it’s time to figure out what they need help with.
-What are the specific skills, tools, or knowledge they need to overcome their challenges and achieve their goals?
+What specific skills, tools, or knowledge do they need to overcome their challenges and achieve their goals?

-By answering these three questions, you can create a clear picture of who your ideal client is and what they need from you as a coach.
-This will help you create more targeted marketing messages, develop coaching programs that meet their specific needs, and ultimately attract more of the clients you love working with.
+Create a clear picture of who your ideal client is and what they need from you as a coach.
+This will help you craft more targeted marketing messages, develop coaching programs that meet their specific needs, and ultimately attract more of the clients you love working with.

 Outline Your Coaching Framework